 Motherhood comes with new sensations, decisions, and experiences.
 From the moment you welcome your baby into this world, there are many things you’ll need to assess to guarantee their safety and health.
 By now, you may be acquainted with the debate about whether you should always prefer breastfeeding your baby or look into using a breast pump.

-Keep in mind that what matters at the end of the day is feeding the baby when they’re hungry and provide them with food rich in antibodies and healthy fats and nutrients to support their growth.
-Without further due, we show you our point of view on the question on breastfeeding 101: should you use a breast pump or not?
+Keep in mind that what matters at the end of the day is feeding the baby when they’re hungry and providing them with food rich in antibodies, healthy fats, and nutrients to support their growth.

 Each mother’s situation is unique

 Pumping can be necessary to give the baby breast milk due to conditions that make it hard for the newborn to take milk from the breast.
 Doctors recommend this approach with premature babies or babies with cleft palates, to give an example.
 It’s also the best way to help when you know beforehand that you’ll be away from your baby for longer than three or four hours.
-Even mothers who have a surplus of breast milk have organized to donate it to a milk bank to help others.
+Even mothers who have a surplus of breast milk have organised to donate it to a milk bank to help others.
 It all boils down to the family’s circumstances and how the baby is reacting to nursing.
+One of the best ways to store extra breast milk is by freeze drying it through reputable and safe GMP-certified company like Milkify.

 Pumping addresses supply issues